eslint/eslint/docs/src/user-guide/command-line-interface.md

 This option allows you to specify a warning threshold, which can be used to force ESLint to exit with an error status if there are too many warning-level rule violations in your project.

 * **Argument Type**: Integer.
-Maximum number of warnings to allow.
+The maximum number of warnings to allow.
 To prevent this behavior, do not use this option or specify `-1` as the argument.
 * **Multiple Arguments**: No

 Normally, if ESLint runs and finds no errors (only warnings), it exits with a success exit status.
 However, if `--max-warnings` is specified and the total warning count is greater than the specified threshold, ESLint exits with an error status.